galahad-creative/idle-mmo-wiki/en/community-and-competition/guilds.md

 # Guilds

-Guilds serve as a platform for players to unite and engage in cooperative events.
-They facilitate various activities, including coordinated raids and challenges.
+Guilds provide a platform for players to come together and participate in cooperative events.
+They enable various activities, such as coordinated raids and challenges.

 However, the guild feature is continuously evolving.
 Future updates will introduce additional mechanics like guild halls and [World Boss](/wiki/activities-and-challenges/world-bosses) spawning, enriching the gameplay experience even further.